tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 > Example: Applying a known machine learning model to predict customer churn in a specific industry, analysing the results and identifying key factors contributing to churn.

-## Picking a Masters Research Topic

-When you think of any topic in data science.
-The first question has to be:
-1. Have you got the data, or can you get it?
-2. If the data is publicly available.
-Has this already been done?
-3. If it has already been done.
-What is my contribution?